Chlamydomonas nivalis: History

 The earliest documentation of red snow was made by Aristotle.
 While he recognized that something must be contributing to the odd colouration, red snow was also commonly mistaken as mineral deposits or pollen up until the early 1900s.
-In 1819, samples of ‘red snow’ were brought back for examination with a returning Arctic expedition under Sir John Ross.
+In 1819, samples of 'red snow' were brought back for examination with a returning Arctic expedition under Sir John Ross.
 The samples were sent to Robert Brown and Francis Bauer for examination.
 Both men came to different conclusions on how to classify the specimens.
-Brown believed the specimen to be a unicellular alga while Bauer declared it a new species of fungus, Uredo nivalis.
+Brown believed the specimen to be a unicellular alga while Bauer declared it a new species of fungus, Uredo nivalis.Sutton, E. A. (1970).
+"The physiology and life histories of selected cryophytes of the pacific Northwest".
+Ph.D.
+Thesis.
+Oregon state university, Corvallis.
 Over the next century, many researchers disputed over whether these organisms were lichen, plants, alga, or animal.
 It was not until the early 20th century when researchers finally began to agree on the algal nature of the organism and gave its currently known name, Chlamydomonas nivalis.
 In 1968 C. nivalis was officially recognized as a collective taxon.
 Unfortunately, due to the lack of sequencing techniques, reliance on visually examining similarly looking snow alga, and complicated life cycle of this species, errors continued to be made in classifying this and other species of snow algae.
 Today, C. nivalis has become one of the most well-studied snow algae.
-Although its taxonomy is still being settled, the life cycle of this snow algae is now much better understood.
-The historical disputes about the classification and misclassification of specimens have resulted in a number of names from older publications that all mean to refer to C. nivalis.
+Although its taxonomy is still being settled, the life cycle of this snow algae is now much better understood.Brown, S. P.; Olson, B. J. S. C.; Jumpponen, A. (2015).
+"Fungi and algae co-occur in snow: an issue of shared habitat or algal facilitation of heterotrophs?".
+Arct.
+Antarct.
+Alpine Res.
+47 (4): 729–749. doi: 10.1657/AAAR0014-071 The historical disputes about the classification and misclassification of specimens have resulted in a number of names from older publications that all mean to refer to C. nivalis.
 These are: Uredo nivalis, Sphaerella nivalis, Protococcus nivalis, and Haematococcus nivalis.

-Habitat and ecology

-C. nivalis has been reported worldwide in mountainous regions, polar regions, or snowfields of every continent.
-It is the most abundant snow algae and typically composes the majority of cells identified in specimens taken from various sample sites.
-Most habitats these algae reside in are very different from other species of the rest of the genus Chlamydomonas.
-This includes, but is not limited to snow, rock surfaces, soil, meltwater, and cryoconite holes.